CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation: Example Selection using Multiple Features

-\begin{itemize} \item \textbf{NumTokIn:} The number of tokens in the query. \item \textbf{NumTokSrc:} The number of tokens in the source side of the example. \item \textbf{NumTokTgt:} The number of tokens in the target side of the example. \item \textbf{PPL-SrcTgt} and \textbf{PPL-SrcTgtIn:} We explore two features related to the perplexity of the example: (a) the perplexity of the concatenated source and target of the example, and (b) perplexity of the source, target, and query concatenated.
+\textbf{PPL-SrcTgt} and \textbf{PPL-SrcTgtIn:} We explore two features related to the perplexity of the example: (a) the perplexity of the concatenated source and target of the example, and (b) perplexity of the source, target, and input concatenated.
 The perplexities are computed on the same LLM that is used for translation.
-These scores indicate how likely the model is to recognize the prompt, with lower perplexity indicating higher likelihood.
 These features are inspired by \citet{gonen2022demystifying} who show that language models are likely to perform well on prompts they are familiar with.
 Lower perplexity indicates higher familiarity of the model to the prompt.
-Our application of these features differs from \citet{gonen2022demystifying} in the following aspects: (a) they use this feature for prompt template selection while we use it for example selection, (b) they address classification tasks while we focus on a generation task \viz translation. \end{itemize}
+Our application of these features differs from \citet{gonen2022demystifying} in the following aspects: (a) they use this feature for prompt template selection while we use it for example selection, (b) they address classification tasks while we focus on a generation task \viz translation.

+Of the features described above, the novel features we proposed in this work are: chrF-InSrc, Cmt-InSrc, Cmt-InTgt, PPL-SrcTgt and, PPL-SrcTgtIn.
 While we could use multiple instances of the same metric (\eg LaBSE, LASER for cosine similarity; BLEU, chrF for lexical metrics; BLEURT, BERTScore for learned metrics), we chose to limit our feature set initially to demonstrate the utility of multi-feature example selection.
-Incorporation of multiple views of the same metric, novel features, etc. can be easily included in our framework and we will explore this in future experiments.
+Incorporation of multiple views of the same metric, novel features, etc. can be easily included in our framework, and we will explore this in future experiments.
+We use the \textit{wmt20-comet-qe-da} model for COMET-QE computation.